DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 Node.js on your laptop.

 -   [*swagger.io editor*](http://editor.swagger.io)
-This editor is the basis for the ones used in the above two projects, but it also includes code generators for a number of other languages.
+This web-based editor is the basis for the ones used in the above two projects, but it also includes code generators for a number of other languages.

 -  [apigee2openapi](https://github.com/anil614sagar/apigee2openapi)